yusdacra/rust-nix-templater/README.md

 # rust-nix-templater
-Generates Nix files for Rust projects which uses [naersk](https://github.com/nmattia/naersk).
+Generates Nix files for Rust projects which use [naersk](https://github.com/nmattia/naersk).

 ## Features
 - Generate for applications or libraries